In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 Yes yes, your Grail does not always have to be the most expensive piece on the market...
 It's just that it coincides a little often, unfortunately.

-It's probably even my design requirements that will make my "Grail" so inaccessible...
+It is probably even my design requirements that will make my "Grail" so inaccessible...

-Design: a glance at women
+Design: A look at women

-I've always been quite inspired by women's coats.
+I have always been quite inspired by women's coats.

-Max Mara women's beige double-breasted coat with belt and shawl collar
+max mara women's beige double-breasted coat with belt and shawl collar

 So even if the proportions are not the same , there are many things about women's coats that can inspire the design of a men's coat...